cryptopig/Manager-Bot/README.md

 3. Do the steps shown on screen

 The bot will then join your server that you added it to.
 If you have any questions, make sure to ask @cryptopig on GitHub.

+**Details about commands**
+The prefix for commands is "."
+An example command is:
+.ping
+Type .help for a list of all the commands, and lastly, enjoy Manager Bot!